-- 7. Using Logical Disk Manager (LDM), write signatures to the disks, mark them as basic (dynamic disk are not supported in a cluster), create corresponding partitions, assign drive letters, and format the drives.
+- 8. Using Logical Disk Manager (LDM), write signatures to the disks, mark them as basic (dynamic disk are not supported in a cluster), create corresponding partitions, assign drive letters, and format the drives.
 Mount points are not supported in Microsoft clustering.
-See the LDM online help for full details on this procedure. - 8.
-Use the cluster setup checklist included in either Chapter 4 of this guide or the cluster tab of the WebUI to configure the cluster.
-Successful setup is dependent upon the use of the cluster checklist. - 9.
+See the LDM online help for full details on this procedure. - 9.
+Use the cluster installation guide included in the Cluster Tab of the Web to configure the cluster.
+Cluster installation information is also included in Chapter 4 of this guide and the cluster section of the administration guide.
+Successful setup is dependent upon the use of the cluster checklist. - 10.
 This is an optional step.
 Enable protocols such as NCP and/or AppleTalk as desired.
 See the administration guide for this procedure in detail.
-Certain protocols are available for use in a cluster but are not cluster aware protocols: NCP, AppleTalk and HTTP.
-See the administration guide for complete details. - 10.
-This is a recommended step.
+Certain protocols are available for use in a cluster but are not cluster aware protocols : NCP, AppleTalk and HTTP.
+See the administration guide for complete details.

+- 11. This is a recommended step.
 Create shares corresponding to the protocols mentioned in the previous steps.
 Grant access rights to the shares.
-See the cluster section of the administration guide for this procedure in detail. - 11.
+See the cluster section of the administration guide for this procedure in detail. - 12.
 This is a recommended step.
 Activate the iLO License Key.
-The iLO License Key is included in the country kit. - 12.
+The iLO License Key is included in the country kit. - 13.
 This is an optional step.
 Install NAS Data Copy for replication services among NAS or server products.
-A thirty day trial license is included with the NAS operating system.

-Read the remaining sections of the administration guide which detail these steps and processes for utilizing the NAS device.
+A thirty day trial license is included with the NAS operating system. - 14.
+Read the remaining sections of the administration guide which detail the steps and processes for utilizing the NAS device.
 Special attention should be applied to the cluster management chapter.